Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: MILP-based solution methods for the SSKP

 \subsubsection{Multivariate normal weights}

-Let us assume that normally distributed random weights in $\zeta$ are correlated with variance-covariance matrix $\Sigma$.
-The model in Figure \ref{fig:sskp_milp} can be modified to accommodate this setup by replacing constraint $V = x'\sigma^2$ with the quadratic inequality $V \geq x'\Sigma x$, where $x'\Sigma x$ is convex ($\Sigma \succeq 0$); moreover, by leveraging the law of total expectation \citep{Weiss2005}, it is easy to show that the objective function remains unchanged.
+Let us assume that normally distributed random weights in $\bm{\zeta}$ are correlated with variance-covariance matrix $\bm{\Sigma}$.
+The model presented in the previous section can be modified to accommodate this setup by replacing constraint \eqref{eq:variance} with the following quadratic inequality

+where $\bm{x}'\bm{\Sigma} \bm{x}$ is convex ($\bm{\Sigma} \succeq 0$); moreover, by leveraging the law of total expectation \citep{Weiss2005}, it is easy to show that the objective function remains unchanged.
 In other words, the new model does not need to consider weight realisations, and can be built solely on the basis of unconditional means and covariances.
 In turn, this means that the SKP under multivariate normal weights can be tackled in a way that is similar to the case in which weights are independently distributed.
-The resulting mixed-integer quadratically constrained program features convexity and semi-definiteness and can be solved by standard mathematical programming packages (e.g. CPLEX).
+The resulting mixed-integer quadratically constrained program is \eqref{eq:objective_function}, \eqref{eq:mean}, \eqref{eq:variance_quadratic}, \eqref{eq:std}, \eqref{eq:pw_ub}, \eqref{eq:pw_error}, and \eqref{eq:domain}.
+This model features convexity and semi-definiteness and can be solved by standard mathematical programming packages (e.g. CPLEX).
 Furthermore, since elements of $x$ are binary, the bilinear terms can be linearised by using McCormick envelopes \citep{McCormick1976}, but this typically adds a quadratic number of additional binary variables and it is not a practicable modelling path for large instances.
 Instead, we introduce reformulations to enhance model efficiency.
-First, let $I_{nn}$ denote the $n \times n$ identity matrix and $ \mathbf{1}_{nn}$ the all-ones matrix.
-We exploit symmetry of the variance-covariance matrix and reformulate the quadratic inequality as follows: $V\geq x' (\Sigma \circ I_n) x + x' (\Sigma \circ (\mathbf{1}_n - I_n)) x$.
+First, let $\bm{I}_{nn}$ denote the $n \times n$ identity matrix and $ \mathbf{1}_{nn}$ the all-ones matrix.
+We exploit symmetry of the variance-covariance matrix and reformulate the quadratic inequality as follows: $V\geq \bm{x}' (\bm{\Sigma} \circ \bm{I}_n) \bm{x} + \bm{x}' (\bm{\Sigma} \circ (\mathbf{1}_n - \bm{I}_n)) \bm{x}$.
 This decomposition halves the number of quadratic terms in the constraint by separating diagonal and off-diagonal contributions.
-Second, we impose the bound $V\leq \mathbf{1}'_{n} \Sigma \mathbf{1}_{n}$, which represents the maximum possible variance.
-Finally, we filter entries in $\Sigma$ that are zero or negligible (i.e. below $10^{-6}$, the absolute tolerance of CPLEX).
+Second, we impose the bound $V\leq \mathbf{1}'_{n} \bm{\Sigma} \mathbf{1}_{n}$, which represents the maximum possible variance.
+Finally, we filter entries in $\bm{\Sigma}$ that are zero or negligible (i.e. below $10^{-6}$, the absolute tolerance of CPLEX).